Boston-University-Microbiome-Initiative/BU16s/README.md

 ```bash
 bash $BU16s/download_test.sh
 ```
 ## 2. Create input parameters file.
-This command will create one at `TEST_inputs.sh`
+The following command will generate a parameters file at `TEST_inputs.sh`.
+This file is used to submit a 16s pipeline job.
 ```bash
 python $BU16s/create_inputs.py \
 --input_dir test_files \